Westfield, Hammerson in deadlock over London mall

-LONDON Plans to turn an ageing south London shopping centre into one of the city's biggest malls hit deadlock on Monday when its owners sided with two different developers, Australia's Westfield Group WDC.AX and Anglo-French Hammerson (HMSO.L).
+LONDON Plans to turn an ageing south London shopping centre into one of the city's biggest malls hit deadlock on Monday when its owners sided with two different developers, Australia's Westfield Group and Anglo-French Hammerson.

 The wrangle involves a split between the freeholder and two leaseholders over who will develop the Whitgift Centre in Croydon, a key element in Westfield's plan to expand in London.